Mirce mechanics

 Axiom 3: A machine experiences in-service events with probabilistic regularity.

-Axiom 4: A machine leaves in-service reality in the negative functionability state.
+Axiom 4: A machine leaves in-service reality in the negative state.

 These axioms are the bedrock for all predictions in Mirce mechanics.
 Also, they limit its applications as they do not cover all aspects of a machine in-service reality, like: marketing, insurance, competitiveness, safety and many others.

-In Mirce mechanics a probabilistic prediction of the motion of a machine through in-service reality in respect to time is based on the framework of the irreversible sequence of occurrences of positive and negative in-service events.
-These events are described by the following two types of convolution integral functions:
+In Mirce mechanics a probabilistic prediction of the motion of a machine type through in-service reality in respect to the in-service time is based on the framework of the irreversible sequence of occurrences of positive and negative in-service events.
+These events are described by the following convolution integral functions:

-- Positive Function, Oi(t), which defines the probability that the cumulative time to the ith sequential positive event will take place before or at instant of in-service time t and Oi(t) is equivalent function for current ith positive event.
+- Positive Function, Oi(t), which defines the probability that the cumulative time to the ith sequential positive event will take place before or at instant of in-service time t and Oi(t) is equivalent function for the ith sequential positive event.

-- Negative Function, Fi(t), which defines the probability that the cumulative time to the ith sequential negative event, TNEi, will take place before or at instant of in-service time t and Fi(t) is equivalent function for current ith negative event.
+- Negative Function, Fi(t), which defines the probability that the cumulative time to the ith sequential negative event, TNEi, will take place before or at instant of in-service time t and Fi(t) is equivalent function for the ith sequential negative event.

-The first two equations below describe the probabilistic motion of a machine through Mirce space that emulates the motion of machines through in-service reality in respect to in-service time.
+The first two equations below describe the probabilistic motion of a machine through in-service reality in respect to in-service time.

-- The amount of the positive work expected to be done by a machine during the specified interval of in-service time, is denoted as PW(T)
+- where, PW(T) is the amount of the positive work expected to be done by a machine during the stated interval of in-service time T,

-- The amount of the negative work expected to be done on a machine during the specified interval of in-service time, is denoted as NW(T)
+- where, NW(T) is the amount of the negative work expected to be done on a machine during the stated interval of in-service time T,

-In summary the slide above represents the fundamental equations of the Mirce mechanics as a mathematical framework for quantitative prediction of the motion of a machine through in-service reality and corresponding in-service performance.
+In summary, the fundamental equations of the Mirce mechanics, presented above, form a mathematical framework for quantitative prediction of the motion of a machine type through in-service reality and corresponding in-service performance.

 Source: Knezevic, J., The Origin of MIRCE Science, pp. 232, MIRCE Science, Exeter, UK, 2017, ISBN 978-1-904848-06-6